gagankalra25/Login2explore/README.md

-DESCRIPTION
-THIS IS THE FORM USED TO STORE STUDENT INFORMATION AND THIS FORM CAN SAVE AND UPDATE THE STUDENT DETAILS IN THE JSONPOWERDB.
+# Student Information Management Form
+This form is used to store and manage student information using JsonPowerDB.

-Features
+## Features

-Student have to enter the roll number.
+- Students must enter their roll number.

-Then press the tab key or click on the below input field.
+- Pressing the tab key or clicking on the input field below will trigger data retrieval.

-If the Roll No. is there in database then all information will be display in the form.
+- If the Roll No. exists in the database, all relevant information will be displayed.

-Otherwise the student have to create a new entry in the database by filling the form completely
+- If the Roll No. is not found in the database, students can create a new entry by filling out the form completely.

-Benefits of using JsonPowerDB
+## Benefits of using JsonPowerDB

-JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
-JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
-JPDB supports and advocates for true serverless and pluggable API development.
+JsonPowerDB is a Real-time, High Performance, Lightweight, and Simple to Use, Rest API based Multi-mode DBMS.
+Some of the key benefits include:

-Simplest way to retrieve data in a JSON format.
+- Simplest way to retrieve data in a JSON format.
-Schema-free, Simple to use, Nimble and In-Memory database.
+- Schema-free, Simple to use, Nimble, and In-Memory database.
-It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
+- Built on top of one of the fastest and real-time data indexing engines - PowerIndeX.
-It is low level (raw) form of data and is also human readable.
+- Stores data in a low-level (raw) form that is also human-readable.
-It helps developers in faster coding, in-turn reduces development cost.
+- Helps developers in faster coding, thereby reducing development costs.

+By leveraging JsonPowerDB, developers can access ready-to-use APIs for Json document DB, RDBMS, Key-value DB, GeoSpatial DB, and Time Series DB functionalities.
+JsonPowerDB also supports and encourages true serverless and pluggable API development.

+## Getting Started

+To run the project locally, follow these steps:

+1. Clone this repository: `git clone https://github.com/your_username/your_repository.git`
+2. Open the project in your preferred code editor.
+3. Configure your JsonPowerDB credentials and connection settings.
+4. Run the application and access it via your web browser.

+## Contact

+For any questions or feedback, feel free to contact me at gagankalra0919@gmail.com